My Political Outlook: Picking Up the Pieces

 That’s the meaning of the right wing phrase “Know what time it is.”
 It means understanding how close to collapse everything in this country and its broader empire really are, and to prepare accordingly.

 *I* say it’s over; I know it’s over.
 The entire Jenga tower is about to break and tumble like an insufferably postmodern piece of performance art.
-I have seen such a video on X [twitter] at some point, but I can't find it right now.
+I have seen such a video on X at some point, but I can't find it right now.
 And honestly, why bother?
 You can all picture it yourselves.
 I’ve certainly given the visual.

 Sometimes I'm just happy I am older.

-I long for a return, or a RETVRN, as the kids say online through memery and distant memory.
-Whether it's a largely Protestant Christian Wild West or Western Catholic Feudalism (better known as Christendom), I do not care so much any more.
+I long for a return, or a RETVRN, as the kids say online.
+Whether the return is a largely Protestant Wild West or Western Catholic Feudalism (better known as Christendom), I do not care so much any more.
+I long for the regime to be broken up like a bad monopoly, and for better, smaller, more authentic things to take its place.
+But as always, the Devil’s in the details.

-I advocate for Texas Nationalism, for it to really kick off, to join Florida's Florida-First nationalism and any other values-aligned like-minded red state: Oklahoma; Tennessee; wherever.
+I advocate for Texas Nationalism, for it to really kick off, to join Florida's Florida-First nationalism and any other values-aligned like-minded red state: Oklahoma, Tennessee, wherever.
+I want TEXIT, and sooner rather than later.

+We will not fall with the coasts.
+We may have to aid or conquer, or conquer and aid them later, but we will not fall under the Northeast or Northwest thumb.
 Such an admission may make me dangerous, could put me on a list, and perhaps I should not say such things with the current FBI, NSA, DEA, CIA, and IRS lying somewhere along an axis between the Stasi and the KGB.
 But such things have to be said at this point.

-The force of those heavy, greedy blocks at the top will weigh everything down until some form of balkanization becomes inevitable.
+I write these words because the Jenga game continues, in spite of Trump’s attempts to correct the tower.
+The permanent government and bureaucratic consensus just can't keep the structure together on any level, even if they wanted to.
+Some form of balkanization seems inevitable.
 If history is any guide, the process of balkanization will likely be violent, but there is still perhaps some chance of peaceable and legal separation… maybe.
+Who knows, but God?

-‘#Jenga!’
+“Things fall apart; the centre cannot hold,” wrote Yeats. ‘#Jenga!’
 I tweet in response, as mere anarchy is loosed upon the world to a chorus of seal clappter.

 …Okay, I admit the conceit went wrong somewhere.
 The metaphor is a bit lost, but, “Things fall apart; the center cannot hold,” to quote Yeats again.

 Perhaps this is a foolish errand and indeed a hopeless one.
 But I have always been Quixotic.
-I look to the fantastic science fiction book I read in high school, A Canticle For Leibowitz, which began with a nuclear war and went on to a second Mediaeval period and then to an Early Modern period and finally to a new postmodernity in which civil and global conflict seemed inevitable once again, and nukes were again about to be dropped.
+I look to the fantastic science fiction book I read in high school, A Canticle For Leibowitz, which began with a nuclear war and went on to a second Mediaeval period and then to an Early Modern period and finally to a new postmodernity in which civil and global conflict seemed inevitable once more, and nukes were again about to be dropped.

+We are like the Book People from another of my favorite Sci-Fi authors’ best known works, Ray Bradbury’s Fahrenheit 451.
+That novel was a roadmap of the future, more correct than Orwell or Huxley because it was the synthesis of both dystopian visions.
+We are living in a time like the immediate leadup to the bombs dropping at the end of that novel.
 But if we are to survive the fires and the nukes and the destruction of our whole civilization, then we must remember what is worth remembering and pass it on to the next generations in a new form, whatever fallout we and they suffer.

 “And on either side of the river was there a tree of life, which bare twelve manner of fruits, and yielded her fruit every month; And the leaves of the tree were for the healing of the nations.”

+The American Collapse is not a question.
+Whether it is now, five years from now, or twenty or fifty years from now.
+Rome rose and fell many times; so will we.
+I have written cyberpunk fiction about the Collapse and its consequences.
+I say again, the American Collapse is not a question.
+The question is what comes after.
 But whatever comes next, we must hold on to the proper traditions and the things worth knowing and keeping, both those that predate the Founding of the US and those that helped bring out the best in America, so we can make a better post-America.

 I’m talking about the Bible, Homer, the Aeneid, and all the shared wisdom and glory and sadness and heroics from the Western Literary Tradition, from Beowulf and Dante to Tolkien’s Elves & Dwarves and the talking beasts of Lewis’s Narnia.
+We must preserve the culture worth preserving, and make it new again.
+That is what is Picking up the Pieces means.
+I hope you will join me in this endeavor.

 TRACK 8: We’ve been had